 Column 1.
-Enter the amount from Form PTE, line 14.
+Enter the amount found on Form PTE, line 14.
+Exclude any guaranteed payments for services.
 This is the PTE's federal income from all sources.

 Column 2.
-Enter the amount from Form PTE, line 20.
+Enter the amount found on Form PTE, line 20.
+If guaranteed payments for services were excluded from Column 1, then reduce the amount from Line 20 in the same proportion Column 1 was reduced by guaranteed payments.
 This is the PTE's total Montana source income.